Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Numerical Experiments

-For each of the four datasets, we selected a different number of components, with $C=800$, $1200$, $1800$, and $2000$ for CIFAR-10, CelebA, SVHN and EMNIST, respectively.
-The number of latent dimensions is held constant at $H=5$ across all datasets.
-Additionally, for the \varMFA{} algorithm, we measured the performance across nine different settings of the hyperparameters $C'$ and $G$ (all combinations of $C' \in \{3,5,7\}$ and $G \in \{5,15,30\}$).
-We initialized the parameters of \varMFA{}, \fullMFA{} and \kmeansfa{} (means only) identically, following the procedures outlined in \cref{sec:algorithmic_realization}. \Cref{fig:quality} shows the NLL$_\mathrm{test}$ values relative to \fullMFA{} for the different algorithms (and different settings for \varMFA{}) against their wall-clock runtimes.
+For the four datasets, we selected different numbers of components: $C=800$ for CIFAR-10, $C=1200$ for CelebA, $C=1800$ for SVHN, and $C=2000$ for EMNIST.
+The hyperplane dimension was set to $H=5$ across all datasets.
+For \varMFA{}, we evaluated the performance across nine settings of the variational hyperparameters (all combinations of $C' \in \{3,5,7\}$ and $G \in \{5,15,30\}$).
+To initialize component means for the algorithms, we used the same initialization procedure.
+The same applies for the variances for \varMFA{} and \fullMFA{}.

-In general, all algorithms significantly improved the NLL compared to the initial NLL values.
-The \fullMFA{} algorithm achieved the best (lowest) NLL values on the EMNIST and SVHN datasets, while the \varMFA{} algorithm performed best on the CIFAR-10 and CelebA datasets (with $C' = 3$ and $G = 5$).
-The relative deviations of \varMFA{} from the baseline remained consistently below $0.32\%$, with most settings of the hyperparameters $C'$ and $G$ showing even smaller deviations.
-The \kmeansfa{} algorithm showed significantly higher NLL values, exhibiting a deviation from baseline by approximately 1\% for datasets such as CelebA and CIFAR-10, and up to 3\% and 7\% for the SVHN and EMNIST datasets, respectively.